CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

    ![](../../media/Newfile.png)

-1. Run the below command in terminal to add your **MyMvcApp.csproj** project as a reference to generate unit test cases for `UserController.cs`.
+1. Run the below command in the terminal to add your **MyMvcApp.csproj** project as a reference to generate unit test cases for `UserController.cs`.

    ```
    dotnet add reference ../MyMvcApp-Contact-Database-Application\MyMvcApp.csproj